Kern000/proj3-frontend/README.md

 <br />
 <p> Frontend validation with regex and server validation using models secures the front end and backend. </p>

-<h4> ------- Limitations and Future Enhancements ------- </h4>
+<h4> ------- Future Enhancements ------- </h4>
-1. Users can save their favorite works from other users.
+1. Users being able to save their favorite works from other users. <br />
-2. Email notification on payment for orders.
+2. Email notification on payment for orders. <br />
-3. Admin user 2FA authentication with OTP.
+3. Admin user 2FA authentication with OTP. <br />

 <h4> ------- Deployment ------- </h4>
 Hosting of frontend on Netlify, hosting of server and database on Render.